Railways has delivered over 10K MT LMO to various states: Chairman

-New Delhi, May 17 (IANS) The Indian Railways has been able to deliver over 10,000 MT of oxygen across the country, Railway Board Chairman Suneet Sharma said on Monday.
+New Delhi: The Indian Railways has been able to deliver over 10,000 MT of oxygen across the country, Railway Board Chairman Suneet Sharma said on Monday.

 Addressing a virtual press conference, he said: "Reached milestone of carrying 10,000 tonnes of liquid medical oxygen on Monday morning on Oxygen Express.
 Oxygen Express delivered the life-saving gas to 13 states."